MicrosoftDocs/power-platform/power-platform/guidance/coe/how-the-inventory-flows-work.md

 # How the inventory Cloud Flows work

 The CoE Starter Kit is broken down into components.
-The 'Core Component' contains many cloud flows.
-This document provides detailed guidance for:
+The 'Core Component' contains many cloud flows that this document provides detailed guidance for:

-- Dependencies: which cloud flows rely on others.
+- Dependencies.
-- Long running operation: which cloud flows take a long time to complete.
+- Long running operation.
-- Communications: which cloud flows send communications to users/ admins (either through email or teams chat).
+- Communications.
-- Triggers: which cloud flows are scheduled, triggered via an event or from Power Apps.
+- Triggers.

 ## Cloud flow dependencies